About the Faculty Assembly and the Faculty Council, and Committees

 The Faculty Council reviews new proposals for academic programs, evaluates and provides feedback to the Administration on new initiatives and policy changes, and forms its own initiatives or projects based on recommendations made by individual Council members, or by the Faculty Council committees.
 In addition, the Faculty Council fosters an open, continuous dialogue with the University by inviting senior members of the Administration to attend Faculty Council meetings and present new policies or projects to the full Council for comment.

-As a Representative on the Faculty Council, you also are automatically a member of the University Council, which is comprised of the President, the Provosts, the deans, the vice presidents, and senior administrators.
+As a Representative on the Faculty Council, you also are a member of the University Council, which is comprised of the President, the Provosts, the deans, and senior academic administrators.
 Subsets of certain Faculty Council Committees also serve with administrators on University Council Committees, where the substantive topics of the University Council are formulated.
 Faculty probably have their greatest input to important legislation in this setting.

 The Faculty Council meets once per month during the academic year, usually on the first Tuesday of the month from 3:30-5:00 p.m.

 Faculty Council Committees

 As an individual faculty member, you can volunteer to serve on one of the Standing Committees, or special task forces of the Faculty Council.

 Election to the Faculty Council is not a prerequisite for committee service.